Portland Police Association Contract

 AFSCME Local 402 (Oregon Health and Sciences University Graduate Researchers United)

 Want to learn more about this letter?
 Is your organization interested in signing on?
 Please contact:

-- Andrew Riley, Communications and Policy Coordinator at Unite Oregon, [email protected]
+- Callie Riley, Communications and Policy Coordinator at Unite Oregon, [email protected]

 - Dan Handelman of Portland Copwatch, [email protected] or 503-236-3065.